-L at First Ave.; F, V at Lower East Side-Second Ave.
+L at First Ave.; F at Second Ave.

 American Express, Discover, MasterCard, Visa

 If a pizza-dough sandwich is made in a shop where there’s no pizza oven, is it a panuozzo?
 That was the philosophical thought puzzle that presented itself to the Underground Gourmet after a visit to San Matteo Panuozzo, a tiny new takeout spot on St. Marks Place.
 If you’re up on the U.G. archives, you might recall that a panuozzo is like a supersize panino.
 It’s made from pizza dough that’s shaped into a loaf, tossed into the oven, fished out, sliced lengthwise, layered with various fillings, then shoveled back into the oven for a minute or so to allow all the flavors to meld.
 It’s said to have originated in Gragnano, outside of Naples, and along with an increase in the demand for tailors who specialize in taking out the waistbands of pants, the panuozzo was an inevitable consequence of the Neapolitan pizza boom of recent years.